OTC DRUG INTERACTIONS

 Start by seeing the whole set in one place

-PairWhat is hidden hereWhy it deserves attention
+PairWhat is hidden hereWhy it is worth caution

 Ibuprofen + aspirinpain relief and “low-dose aspirin for the heart” sit side by sideibuprofen can interfere with aspirin’s cardioprotective effect